-All League School students have been diagnosed with autism spectrum disorder, including pervasive developmental disorder (PDD), high-functioning autism, nonverbal learning disorder or Asperger’s syndrome.
-The school is licensed to educate students from ages 3 to 22 years and has a maximum population of 110 students, including 20 residential students.
-Our classrooms have a 1 to 4 staff/student ratio, with 8 -10 students in each classroom.
+All League School students have been diagnosed with autism spectrum disorder (ASD), including pervasive developmental disorder (PDD), high-functioning autism, nonverbal learning disorder or Asperger’s syndrome.
+The school is licensed to educate students from ages 3 to 22 years and has a maximum population of 110 students, including 32 residential students.
+Our classrooms have a 1 to 4 staff/student ratio, with 2 -8 students in each classroom.

-The League School is housed in a one-level, 35,000-square-foot building set on 12 scenic acres in Walpole, Massachusetts.
-Our state-of-the-art classrooms, recreational facilities and common areas are specifically designed to meet the sensory and environmental needs of our students.
+The League School is housed in a multi-level, 55,000-square-foot building set on 12 scenic acres in Walpole, Massachusetts.
+Our state-of-the-art classrooms, recreational facilities, and common areas are specifically designed to meet the sensory and environmental needs of our students.

-The League School also offers two residences which are located in Norwood and Walpole, Massachusetts.
-Open 365 days a year, they are licensed for up to 20 residents.
+The League School also offers two newly built residences located on our campus in Walpole, Massachusetts.
+Open 365 days a year, they are licensed for up to 32 residents.